Hide table of contents

 In summary:

-Control methods cannot constrain most environmental effects propagated by the interacting components of “AGI”.
-Any built-in method of detecting and correcting effects, or of aligning the external effects with internal reference values, would be insufficient.
+Control methods cannot constrain most environmental effects propagated by interacting AGI components.
+Any built-in method to detect and correct effects – to align external effects with internal reference values – is insufficient.

-A subset of uncontrollable effects will feed back into maintaining or increasing configurations of hardware that propagate those effects.
-No available internal control feedback loops can correct for all possible external feedback loops.
+A subset of the effects will feed back into further maintaining or increasing (higher-level) configurations of hardware that propagated those effects.
+No internal control feedback loops could correct the possible external feedback loops.

 3. Substrate-needs convergence:

-These environmental effects are needed for those components to come into and stay in existence.
+These environmental effects are needed for components to come into and stay in existence.
 But their environmental needs are different from our needs.
-Their artificial needs are disjunctive off our organic needs for survival.
-Ie. toxic to human existence.
+Their artificial needs are in conflict with our organic needs for survival.
+Ie. toxic.

 AGI would necessarily converge on causing the extinction of all humans.